FrancGarcia/cse15l-lab-reports/lab-report-5-week-10.md

 **Which is a Correct Implementation?:**

 According to this [commonmark demo](https://spec.commonmark.org/dingus/), the contents in file 481.md should be included in the list of links.
 Therefore, my implementation is incorrect as it wasn't included in the list of links, according to the image above displaying the difference in results.
-Joe's implementation is correct as the contents were rendered as a link.
+The provided implementation is correct as the contents were rendered as a link.
 This is specifically seen in:

 ```
 850c850